 RETIREMENT PLAN PROVISIONS

 PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

-About Plan 1 Plan 1 is a defined benefit plan.
+About Plan 1 About Plan 2 Plan 2 is a defined benefit plan.
 The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
-About Plan 2 Plan 2 is a defined benefit plan.
-The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
 About the Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
 The defined benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
 The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.
-In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
+In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contributions, investment gains or losses, and any required fees.